alonisser/Oknesset-vagrant/README.md

     vagrant up
     ```

-4. ```vagrant up``` would download the virtual machine (ubunto linux precise pangolin) and set it up to oknesset dev with a puppet script. this should take some time and some linux bells and whistle.
+4. ```vagrant up``` would download the virtual machine (ubunto linux precise pangolin) and set it up to oknesset dev with a puppet script. this should take some time (15-20 minutes for the first time!) and some linux bells and whistle.

+Notice, this might end with some failure message.
+Most of the time you can just ignore it.
+If some of the dependencies don't work when you try to run. you can just ```apt-get --fix-missing``` after the ```vagrant ssh```.

 5.```vagrant ssh``` to log into the virtual machine